 And that brings this year’s Knott’s Scary Farm review to an end!
 What a really great, very strong year it’s been for Knott’s.
 We are impressed by all of the new tech and forward-thinking going on, which will continue to evolve in the years ahead.
 Following a summer that was very tumultuous internally, the Knott’s Berry Farm crew has come together to deliver a world-class event that truly is impressive on many levels.

 It’s exciting to see Ken Parks onboard as the park’s new Vice President of Entertainment, and look forward to seeing how his involvement shapes the future of the Scary Farm along with the direction of Jon Storbeck now at the helm of the theme park and its operations.

-A huge shout-out as well to Chris and Lisa Husby, who stepped up and help shoot some of our photos this year when Johanna was out of town on business; be sure to head over to Hatbox Photography and show them some TPAer love!
+A huge shout-out as well to Chris and Lisa Husby, who stepped up and help shoot some of our photos this year; be sure to head over to Hatbox Photography and show them some TPAer love!

 Last, but certainly not least, we extend our love and thanks to the entire Knott’s Berry Farm team – from Marketing to the build crew, the makeup artists, wardrobe keepers, and men and women that knock themselves out night after night so that we have an event like this to enjoy and look forward to.
 These past 22 years of working closely with so many of you have been amazing.
 We look forward to many more adventures with each of you in the fog when the autumn moon rises and the wind begins to howl through the eaves of the old buildings in Ghost Town.
 Knott’s is Halloween.